-Tables 3.1 to 3.12, provide information on Producer Single Commodity Transfers (PSCT) for the following commodities: wheat, maize, rice, soybeans, sugar cane, cotton, coffee, milk, beef, pig meat, poultry and "other commodities".
-All data sets in the calculation SCT by commodity come from Tables 1 and 4.1 - 4.11 where definitions are included.
+Tables 3.1 to 3.12, provide information on Producer Single Commodity Transfers (producer SCT) for the following commodities: wheat, maize, rice, soybeans, sugar cane, cotton, coffee, milk, beef, pig meat, poultry and "other commodities".
+All data sets in the calculation SCT by commodity come from Table 1 and Tables 4.1 - 4.11 where definitions are included.